 There are a number of scattered farmsteads within the site and in the surroundings within the viewshed.
 The farmsteads are on average 5 to 10km+ apart, linked by narrow gravel roads.
 The farms are generally extensive in area and support mainly sheep farming and game.
-Game farms in the area offer farm stay and safaris, such as Osfontein north of the site.
-Loxton is the nearest town, being about 18 km from the nearest currently proposed wind turbines.
+Game farms in the area offer farm stay and safaris, such as Jakhalsdans on the R381 to the west.
+Loxton is the nearest town, being about 10 km from the nearest currently proposed wind turbines.